 7 Days is a delightful rom-com that doubles as a showcase for its two stars, Soni and Viswanathan, both of whom carry this two-hander with natural charm and easygoing chemistry, and a culturally specific spin on its genre’s familiar tropes.
 Optimistic and full of heart, director/co-writer Roshan Sethi’s debut captures love in the time of COVID and will leave you on a feel-good high. —Matt Barone

 Roshan Sethi is a physician and screenwriter working at the Dana Farber Cancer Institute.
 He began writing as a student at Harvard Medical School and co-created Fox's The Resident while finishing his residency.
-Peacock/USA produced his miniseries on Sally Ride and his feature film, Call Jane, starring Elizabeth Banks.
+He co-wrote (with Hayley Schore) both a miniseries on Sally Ride for Sony and a film titled Call Jane with Elizabeth Banks that’s currently shooting.